cytopia/awesome-ci/README.md

 # Optional misc:
-  --config          # Specify configuration file --verbose         # Show files and commands as being processed --debug           # Show additional debug messages --list            # Only show files that would be processed (no processing)
+  --config          # Specify configuration file --confpre         # Alter configuration directive prefix for this check --verbose         # Show files and commands as being processed --debug           # Show additional debug messages --list            # Only show files that would be processed (no processing)